 There are no special instructions for place-and-route for the FlashROM.
 Run Layout in Designer to place-and-route your design.

-Welcome to the Flash Memory System Builder
+Flash Memory System Builder

 The Flash Memory System Builder enables you to configure the entire flash memory block.
 You can: